New York Liberty vs. Minnesota Lynx Odds and Predictions

 Liberty vs. Lynx – Season Stats & Betting Trends

-The bad news is that the Liberty recently saw an eight-game winning streak end with a 99-93 loss to the Phoenix Mercury on June 18.
-The good news is that they responded with three straight wins and have also produced nine wins across their last ten outings, including six straight at home.
-Furthermore, New York has the best record in the association at 15-3.
+The New York Liberty look like a team determined to get back to the WNBA Finals.
+It took five games before they suffered their first loss.
+Following that loss, New York reeled off eight straight wins before a 99-93 loss to the Phoenix Mercury on June 18.
+But like they have done all season, the Liberty have responded with four consecutive victories, propelling them to the best record in the association.

-In the team's recent outing -— a 96-75 win over the Atlanta Dream — Sabrina Ionescu led the offense with 26 points on 9-for-18 shooting from the field and 4-for-9 from beyond the arc.
-She also tallied 11 assists and three rebounds.
+In their recent outing, they defeated the Atlanta Dream by an 81-75 margin.
+Two-time league MVP, Breanna Stewart, led New York with 22 points on 7-of-17 shooting from the field and 3-of-7 from beyond the arc.
+She also hauled in 12 rebounds and handed out three assists.

-Two-time league MVP Breanna Stewart finished with 17 points, eight rebounds, and six assists, while Jacquel Jones added 15 points, 11 boards, and four dimes.
-The WNBA's top-scoring team held its opponent to just 38 percent shooting overall and 16.7 percent (2-for-12) from 3-point range.
+Betnijah Laney-Hamilton gave the Liberty a solid performance as well, finishing with 16 points along with six assists and five rebounds.
+Despite a subpar shooting performance (39.4% FG and 33.3% 3PT), New York overcame an early 11-point deficit en route to notching their second win over Atlanta in as many nights.

-On the other side of this matchup, the Lynx have been playing some good basketball as well.
-After posting seven wins through its first 10 contests, Minnesota comes into this matchup riding the wave of an impressive six-game winning streak.
-Five of those six wins were by a double-digit margin.
-And like the Liberty, the Lynx have won nine of their last 10 games overall as well.
+On the other side of this matchup, the Lynx, like the Liberty, have gotten off to a solid start as well.
+After producing seven wins through their first 10 games, Minnesota has gone 7-1 in their last eight contests.
+That lone loss -- a 70-62 defeat courtesy of the Dallas Wings on June 27 -- snapped the Lynx's six-game winning streak.

 Now that we have set the stage for this matchup, let’s examine the betting trends for both sides.